Benningholme

 Benningholme is a hamlet in the East Riding of Yorkshire, England, in an area known as Holderness.
 It is situated approximately 6 mi north of Hull city centre and 1 mi south-west of the village of Skirlaugh.
 It forms part of the civil parish of Swine.

+The name Benningholme derives from the Old English personal name Bena, the place name forming suffix, ing, and the Old Norse holmr meaning 'island'.
+So, 'island connected with Bena'.

 Benningholme is listed in the Domesday Book as "Benicol" and "Benincol".
 It was within the Holderness Middle Hundred of the East Riding of Yorkshire.
 The hall and manor comprised 29 villagers, 5 smallholders.
 6 freemen and 4 men-at-arms, with 53 ploughlands, woodland, and 274 acre of meadow.
 At the Norman Conquest Ulf Fenman was the lord, this transferred in 1086 to Drogo de la Beuvriere, who also became Tenant-in-chief.